Best hybrid bikes: Fast bikes for leisure and commuting

-Sometimes called fitness bikes, hybrid bikes make some of the best commuter bikes.
+Inevitably, hybrid bikes make some of the best commuter bikes too.
 Their upright position helps you to see and be seen as you ride and makes it easy to stop as well as mount and dismount.
+If you have a longer commute that requires public transport, we'd suggest taking a look at the best folding bikes but we have included the Tern Eclipse X22 in this guide that offers the best of both worlds.

-Right off the shelf the Orbed Vector 15 comes equipped with everything you’ll need if you’re after a bike that’s practical and adventure ready: rear pannier rack, mudguards, and dynamo lighting.
+Right off the shelf, the Orbea Vector 15 comes equipped with everything you’ll need if you’re after a bike that’s practical and adventure-ready: rear pannier rack, mudguards, and dynamo lighting.
 It’s also comfortable too, built around a geometry that keeps you in an upright and more relaxed position.

-Offering a unique spin on the traditional step through design, the Marin Larkspur 2 2024 is a beautifully crafted bike offering a tonne of comfort.
+Offering a unique spin on the traditional step-through design, the Marin Larkspur 2 2024 is a beautifully crafted bike offering a ton of comfort.
 A dropper post makes it easy to remount, chunky tyres make light work of gravelly or uneven roads and the huge cassette even makes hill climbing a bit easier.

 If you’re looking for your first bike as an adult, or just want something reasonably priced and easy to maintain, the Ridgeback Speed is likely to be the hybrid bike for you.
 Like the Orbed Vector 15, it already comes with a rear rack and mudguards fitted, meaning it’ll work as a packhorse too as much as an adventure bike.